simplespace-cat/GitHub-desktop/docs/process/issue-triage.md

  - user experience - ensure things are consistent, discoverable
  - quality - ensure the change does not adversely affect other features

-e.g. GitHub Desktop should support worktrees as a first class feature.
+e.g. GitCub should support worktrees as a first class feature.

 ## Out-of-scope

 We anticipate ideas or suggestions that don't align with how we see the application evolving, so we may close issues with an explanation of why.

-e.g. GitHub Desktop should support working with Mercurial repositories.
+e.g. GitCub should support working with Mercurial repositories.